Kevon Alexander Stephenson, JP; MSc; LL.B (Hons); BSc (Hons); LEC; ACFS

-Mr. Kevon A. Stephenson was appointed Director of Investigation on May 18, 2020.
-Prior to this, he served as the Director of Evaluation and Standards at the Independent Commission of Investigations (INDECOM) where he contributed significantly to the development of criminal investigation policies, training and the establishment of a performance-based culture within the entity.
-He was awarded the Independent Commission of Investigation’s 10th Anniversary Cornerstone Award for his contribution to the development of that entity.
+Hailing from the parish of Manchester, Mr. Kevon Stephenson was appointed as the Director of Investigation at the Integrity Commission by His Excellency the Governor General on May 18, 2020.
+Prior to this, he served as the Director of Evaluation and Standards at the Independent Commission of Investigations (INDECOM).
+During his tenure he contributed significantly to the development of criminal investigation policies, training and the establishment of a performancebased culture within the organization.
+In the year 2020 he received the Independent Commission of Investigation’s 10th Anniversary Cornerstone Award for his contribution to the development of that entity.

-In his professional capacity, Mr. Stephenson has developed several courses and training programmes for investigators such as ‘Writing Investigation Strategies for Senior Investigators’; ‘Major Incident Room (MIR) Investigation Methodology’; ‘Decision-making in Investigations and the Lead Investigators’ Policy File’; ‘Countering Fraud and Corruption in the Workplace’; and Investigative Interviewing techniques namely, PEACE Model, Cognitive Interview Techniques and Conversation Management.
-Mr Stephenson has conducted post-graduate research in the field of Criminal Investigations, in 2015, he completed his Masters dissertation at the Institute of Criminal Justice Studies (University of Portsmouth) entitled “ Towards the accurate recording of witness testimony: An assessment of the accuracy of the products [Written witness Statement (WWS) and Record of Video Interview (ROVI)] of forensic interviews [Cognitive Interview (CI) and Standard Police Question and Answer (SPQ&A)]:
+Mr. Stephenson is passionate about enhancing Jamaica’s criminal investigation infrastructure, ultimately strengthening the nations ability to combat crime and corruption.
+In his professional capacity, he has developed several courses and training programmes for investigators, these include, ‘Writing Investigation Strategies for Senior Investigators’; ‘Major Incident Room (MIR) Investigation Methodology’; ‘Decisionmaking in Investigations and the Lead Investigators’ Policy File’; ‘Countering Fraud and Corruption in the Workplace’; and Investigative Interviewing techniques namely, PEACE Model, Cognitive Interview Techniques and Conversation Management.

-Mr. Stephenson is also one of Her Majesty’s Justices of the Peace for Jamaica.
-He is a father and family man.
-In his spare time, he enjoys reading, travelling, hiking and watching television.
+Mr. Stephenson is also one of His Majesty’s Justices of the Peace for Jamaica.
+Apart from his professional life, he is a devoted father and a dedicated family man, who in his spare time enjoys, reading, traveling, hiking, watching television and researching history.